jorozcoj/FinalTaskEpam/README.md

 # FinalTaskEpam

 ### Description
-This project automates login tests for [SauceDemo](https://www.saucedemo.com/) using **WebdriverIO with mocha.
+This project contains automated UI tests using WebdriverIO with mocha.

 ### Test Cases